 This paper contributes to the existing literature by introducing a structural multivariate unobserved components model to assess the effects of monetary policy shocks on the macroeconomic stars.
 The main novelty of our approach is the use of an external instrument to identify monetary policy shocks for structural analysis within a multivariate unobserved components model, which we refer to as SMUC-IV.
 While the use of external instruments to identify macroeconomic shocks in structural vector autoregressions has become increasingly common \citep{mertens2013dynamic,ramey2016macroeconomic,stock2018identification,jarocinski2020deconstructing,caldara2019monetary,arias2021inference}, very few studies have considered their application within multivariate unobserved components models.
 The SMUC-IV introduced in this paper addresses this gap.
 Although the SMUC-IV developed in this paper is used to assess the effects of monetary policy shocks on the macroeconomic stars, the methodology readily extends to broader applications in a straightforward manner.

 Our proposed SMUC-IV possesses two desirable characteristics.
-First, it offers a unified framework for the joint estimation of the macroeconomic stars and the assessment of their responses to monetary policy shocks.
+First, it offers a unified framework that jointly estimates the macroeconomic stars and assesses their responses to monetary policy shocks, rather than focusing on a single star.
 This ensures internally consistent estimates of the macroeconomic stars, enabling a coherent analysis of the dynamic interactions between the long-run trends and short-run cyclical fluctuations.
 Second, our SMUC-IV specification allows for correlations among the innovations of all included trend and cycle components.
-This flexible correlation structure has been demonstrated to be empirically important in many studies on unobserved components models \citep{morley2003beveridge,basistha2007new,grant2017bayesian,grant2017reconciling,hwu2019estimating}.
+This flexible correlation structure has been shown to be empirically important in many studies on unobserved components models \citep{morley2003beveridge,basistha2007new,grant2017bayesian,grant2017reconciling,hwu2019estimating}.